Alternatives to Docusign®: Pricing, pros & cons, use cases

 • Digital signature technology encrypts each person’s signature

-• White labeling helps reduce the risk of phishing attacks targeting customers
+• White-labeling options help reduce the risk of phishing attacks targeting customers

-• Wide range of authentication and identity verification methods, including SMS OTP, government ID verification, biometric verification, Q&A security challenge, knowledge-based authentication (KBA), and passkeys
+• Wide range of authentication and identity verification methods to choose from, including SMS OTP, government ID verification, biometric verification, Q&A security challenge, knowledge-based authentication (KBA), and passkeys

 • Tamper-evident: Documents & signatures are visibly invalidated if changes are detected between signers

-• A single, unified audit trail is generated for the step-by-step identity verification, authentication, and eSignature events in the transaction
+• A single, unified audit trail is generated for the transaction, capturing eSignature events in the transaction and, where used, identity verification and authentication

-• Audit trail is permanently embedded in the document for easy verification and storage
+• Audit trail is embedded in the completed signing package for easy verification and storage

 • 1-click verification of document validity

 Excellent customer service and support: OneSpan’s customer support provides a range of support options designed to meet the enterprise needs of customers.
 With business-critical support options available 24x7, including human support, developer community, and documentation portal, OneSpan customers get the support they need, when they need it.
-This is why OneSpan ranks higher than Docusign in customer satisfaction with a 93% satisfaction rate for quality of support on G2.com.
+According to G2 (May 2026 data), OneSpan received a higher rating than Docusign in customer satisfaction with a 93% satisfaction rate for quality of support on G2.com.

 “We’re very satisfied with OneSpan support.
 If we can’t get them on the phone when we call, they call us back quickly.